-- The summit or peak is the highest point on a mountain.
+- The summit or peak is the highest point of a mountain.

 - A mountain range is a string of mountains near each other.
-The Rocky Mountain range is the second longest mountain range in the world.
+The Rocky Mountain range is the second longest in the world.
 It stretches more than 3,000 miles from northern Canada through the Southwestern United States.

 - Plateau mountains look like tall squares.
 Plateaus form when tectonic plates collide with each other but don’t buckle the surface.

 - Fault block mountains occur when the tectonic plates collide with each other and form cracks in the earth’s surface.
 Rocks are pushed upward when this happens.
-The Sierras in Nevada and the Tetons of Wyoming are fault block mountains.
+The Sierra Nevadas in California and Nevada, and the Tetons of Wyoming are fault block mountains.